wfpidn/VAMscript/README.md

-# ArcPy-for-EO-data
+# ArcPy for Earth Observation data analysis
-Compilation of ArcPy script for Earth Observation data analysis that frequently used by VAM
+A list of ArcPy script for Earth Observation data analysis that frequently used by VAM